XinghaoYang/UTSChatbot/README.md

 - text: Hey!
 I am a chatbot from UTS.
 Ask me what I can do!
 - text: Hello!
 I am Stu and I am from UTS
 ```
-### new question
+### New question

-We have added a question and answer about the class time.you can ask questions about the time of the IT course.
+We have added a question and answer about the class time.
+Users can ask questions about the time of the IT course.

-You can ask questions like the following：
+Some examples of new questions：

-intent:years_entities
+intent: years_entities

 - which semester does [32123](code) in [Bachelor of Information Technology](name) take classes?
 - when is the [32345](code) in [Bachelor of Information Technology](name)?
 - when does [32345](code) in [Bachelor of Information Technology](name) take classes?
 - when will [43234](code) in [Bachelor of Information Technology](name) be taught?

-intent:years
+intent: years

 - When is the [32345]?
 - which term of the [32343](code)?